 Early UK Computer Magazines

 In the mid-1970s practical articles about computers on the average news-stand were the domain of the electronics magazines.
 Before the advent of off-the-shelf systems, titles such as Practical Electronics, Electronics Today International, Elektor, and even Wireless World and Practical Wireless showed the soldering-iron-equipped enthusiast how to put together simple breadboard systems from their component parts.
 Programming these rudimentary beasts was usually done in machine code using hex keyboards.
 In addition, the output display tended to be a row of 7-segment LEDs so, as you can probably imagine, both the machines and the crude applications that could be made to run on them were of extremely limited use.
+Examples of these (from memory!) were System 68, a 6800-based design published in ETI; a design based on the 4040 in Practical Electronics; and various 6502-based designs in Elektor.
 However, all of this was of minimal interest to those who did not understand the world of electronics and didn't require intimate knowledge of a computer's inner workings, but who just wanted to use or program them.

 In early 1978 came the news that a new publication would soon be launched and sometime later came the first, undated edition of Personal Computer World.
 In later editions this was referred to as the May 1978 edition but it was actually published on 8th February - *see below for more information.
 It was a very different creature to the descendent that finally closed shop in June 2009 - apart from the inclusion of Guy Kewney who, at that time, was also producing a business periodical called Computing.
 It contained a range of articles so diverse that, today, you would rarely find such items gracing the pages of a single publication.
 Here is a sample of articles from the first issue: